HangfireIO/Hangfire.Documentation/background-methods/using-ioc-containers.rst

 Using IoC containers
 =====================

 As I said in the :doc:`previous section <passing-dependencies>` Hangfire uses the ``JobActivator`` class to instantiate the target types before invoking instance methods.
 You can override its behavior to perform more complex logic on a type instantiation.
-For example, you can tell it to use IoC container that is being used in your project:
+For example, you can tell it to use IoC container that is used in your project:

 .. code-block:: c#